ayushilal20/Protein-Thermostability-Prediction-Model/README.md

 # StabilityAI
 Machine Learning Model for Predicting Protein Thermostability; Submitted as a part of kaggle competition for the CSE7850/CX4803 Machine Learning in Computational Biology Course.

-This project involves developing a machine learning model to predict the thermostability of proteins.
 The model utilizes k-mer count vectorization and a Gradient Boosting Regressor (GBR) to make predictions based on protein sequences.

 * Data Processing:
   * Feature Engineering: K-mer count vectorization with a k-mer size of 3.